madelinefruin/Tutorial/TEMPLATE.md

 ### Components

-- Breadboard
-- Battery and Battery Holder
-- Resistors
 - ESP32
+- USB-C to USB-C Connector cable for ESP32
-- Jumper Cables
+- Your Computer

 ### Instructional